sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 ## Design Overview
 As mentioned at the beginning, there is a large breadth of possible memory safety vulnerabilities.
 In order to tackle a modest subset of these bugs, our strategy of choice is a simple dynamic analysis pass over the LLVM IR.

 MemPass inserts instrumentation after relevant memory allocation instructions, recording the relevant addresses.
-Anytime the program attempts to either access or deallocate memory, MemPass will then check if those addresses are still available for use.
+Any time the program attempts to either access or deallocate memory, MemPass will then check if those addresses are still available for use.
 If not, the program will throw a warning.

 In essence, if the program ever try to deallocate or access a memory address that isn't currently allocated in MemPass's hashtable, we have a bug!